Yudhishthirsh/Twitter_Tweets---Hashtag_Scraper/README.md

               command = $env:PYTHONPATH = "Absolute Path of Directory;$env:PYTHONPATH" # Abslolute path of this "LinkedlnProfileUrlScraper" directory

        While entering Absolute path of the directory ensure to change backword Slash (/) into forward slash(\) inside the path in case when running in windows machine.

+To run this script in cmd.exe in windows os :

+              set PYTHONPATH=Absolute path of the directory;%PYTHONPATH%

+              No need of changing backward slashes in (/) while using cmd.exe

    b) Command for linux OS: